 Our Hospitality (1923), 74 minutes, D: Buster Keaton, John G. Blystone

-An early Buster Keaton comedy with tremendous sight gags.
-Set in 1850, he plays a son who returns home to the South to claim a family inheritance - actually a run-down shack.
-Naturally, he falls in love with a beautiful local girl Virginia Canfield (Natalie Talmadge, Keaton's real-life wife) who is the daughter of a family in a bloody feud with his McKay family.
+An early Buster Keaton comedy (his second independent feature) with tremendous sight gags.
+Set in 1830, he plays son William McKay who returns home to the South (an Appalachian homestead) to claim a family inheritance - actually a run-down shack.
+Naturally, he falls in love with a beautiful local girl Virginia Canfield (Natalie Talmadge, Keaton's real-life wife) who is the daughter of the Canfield family - engaged in a bloody feud with his McKay family.
 The film included a climactic, acrobatic waterfall rescue scene in which Keaton almost lost his life when swept downstream.

 Safety Last (1923), 77 minutes, D: Fred Newmeyer and Sam Taylor

 One of Harold Lloyd's classic comedies (and his most-remembered film), in the role of the Boy in the big city.
 This successful film is most remarkable for its thrilling, hair-raising climax - a reckless, 'safety last,' humorous stunt on the side of a twelve-story skyscraper above busy city streets.
 The scary sequence was deliberately shot with most of the camera compositions including views of the perilous drop behind him.
-In the spectacular stunt sequence, he climbs the side of an eight-story building in a publicity stunt, and hangs from the hands of a large clock in order to win prize money and his girl.
+In the spectacular stunt sequence, he climbed the side of the building for a publicity stunt, and hung from the hands of a large clock in order to win prize money and his girl (Mildred Davis).